Grief is a very

 life, such as my wedding and my significant accomplishments.
 I now also envy

-those who have both parents and feel great frustration when people complain
+those who have both parents and I feel great frustration when people complain

 about their parent(s).
 Inside I'm thinking "Hey, you should be glad